Ch-Likhita/just-started/README.md

 VS Code being a smart editor suggests resolutions Incoming change --> changes that are coming from main branch Current change --> changes from our feature1 branch

+**Undoing changes**

+Case 1: *Staged chages*
+The changes that you have added but you can't commit Like you deleted few lines of code and then did git add But now you want all the removed lines of code back then you use `git reset <-file name->` for single file use the above command
+`git reset`
+for entire branch use this

+Case 2: *Commited Chages* (for one commit)
+`git reset HEAD~1`

+What does `HEAD~1` mean?
+Whenever you commit , all those commits are stored and the latest commit is called *HEAD* `HEAD~1` means take the HEAD to the previous commit and erase the current HEAD

+This command gets to the stage where you haven't yet add, or commit the change

+Case 3: *Commited Chages* (for many commit)
+`git reset <-commit hash->`
+Each commit has it's own hash [unquie number]

+which you can view from `git log`
+It contains all the commits we did to our code

+**Fork**
+A fork is a new repo that shares the code and visibility settings with the original "upstream" repository

+Let's for suppose want to work someone else's work [like in open source code] You open their repository , then click on [fork] --> [create new fork] --> give the clone repo a name Then you have their repo with you and you can make changes And pull requests, the person managing the main base repo will review ur PR and comment or accept it